Are you tired of losing your bets? Do

 for friends passionate about sports.

-Attend tailgate events, sports
+Attend tailgate events, and sports

 events, and talk extensively about sports.
 Find how much each friend